When it comes to replacing missing teeth, you've got some options. The question is which option is right for you?

 The core functionality of implant-supported dentures/bridges is not really any different from traditional implants.
 A titanium or zirconia implant is surgically placed in the jaw where it can fuse with the surrounding bone (a process called osseointegration) and serve as an artificial tooth root.
 What makes the implant-supported full arch variant special is the fact that a minimal number of implants support the replacement of all 16 teeth in an arch.
 This allows for the same sort of aesthetics and support that you get from traditional implants for a fraction of the cost when it comes to arch reconstruction.

 Another difference relates to the manner in which the implants are placed.
 In the case of All-on-4 implants, in order to provide maximum support, two anterior implants are placed near the front the mouth, and two posterior implants are placed farther behind.
-The anterior implants are placed in a traditional, straight manner, whereas the posterior implants are tilted at a 45 degree angle.
-The reason behind the tilting of the posterior implants is to avoid the need of a bone graft.
-Such grafts are relatively common with implants if the patient does not have enough bone density to support an implant.
-The angled posterior placement of All-on-4 implants and other implant-supported full arch restorations therefore helps simplify the procedure and reduce costs by taking bone grafts out of the equation.
+The anteriors are placed in a traditional, straight manner, whereas the posteriors are tilted at a 45 degree angle.
+The reason behind the tilting of the posteriors is to avoid the need of a bone graft.
+Such grafts are relatively common if the patient does not have enough bone density to support an implant.
+The angled posterior placement of All-on-4 and other implant-supported full arch restorations therefore helps simplify the procedure and reduce costs by taking bone grafts out of the equation.

 Understanding the Procedure